M1ngiii/ds-practice-2025/docs/README.md

 **Diagram 2**: one valid execution, showing the vector clock value at each service after every event.
 VC format: `[TV, FD, SG]`.

 The orchestrator makes a single `TV.ExecuteFlow([0,0,0])` call.
 TV immediately does a merge-and-increment, then launches two concurrent threads.
-A and B race for TV's lock; A wins, then B, then C. Thread t2 sends TV's post-B VC to `FD.RunEventD`, then FD processes D concurrently with C running in TV.
+A and B race for TV's lock: A wins, then B, then C. Thread t2 sends TV's post-B VC to `FD.RunEventD`, then FD processes D concurrently with C running in TV.
 After both threads join, TV calls `FD.RunEventE` with the post-C VC.
 FD merges its post-D VC with the received post-C VC, then calls `SG.GenerateSuggestions`.
 The final VC `[4,2,1]` reflects 4 TV increments (ExecuteFlow, A, B, C), 2 FD increments (D, E), and 1 SG increment (F).

 ```mermaid
 sequenceDiagram